kevoree-modeling/tutorial/step2_persistence/README.md

 ```java
     final SmartCityView lookupView = universe.time(0l);
 ```
-This topic is covered in detail in the next step of the KMF tutorial.
+This topic is covered in detail in step 4 of the KMF tutorial.
 For now it is just important to have a **lookupView** from where we can load our data.

 Another possibility, instead of using the model and its manager to get the root, is to use KMFs query API: